cabforum/servercert/docs/BR.md

 **Terms of Use**: Provisions regarding the safekeeping and acceptable uses of a Certificate issued in accordance with these Requirements when the Applicant/Subscriber is an Affiliate of the CA.

+**Test Certificate**: A Certificate with a maximum validity period of 30 days and which i) includes a critical extension with the specified Test Certificate CABF OID, or ii) which chains to a root certificate not subject to these Requirements.

 **Trustworthy System**: Computer hardware, software, and procedures that are: reasonably secure from intrusion and misuse; provide a reasonable level of availability, reliability, and correct operation; are reasonably suited to performing their intended functions; and enforce the applicable security policy.

 **Unregistered Domain Name**: A Domain Name that is not a Registered Domain Name.